 Regardless of what your viewpoint is, it is a really important exercise to do to get a clear view of where you currently stand financially.
 Not only that, calculating it can help you determine what areas you need to focus on to get your numbers up.

 So what is net worth?

-Your net worth is calculated by subtracting your liabilities from your assets.
+It's simply calculated by subtracting your liabilities from your assets (Assets - Liabilities).